elifsezgin/DNAPuzzle/docs/README.md

 In DNApuzzle game, users will be able to:

-- [ ] Start, pause, and reset the game board
+- [ ] Start, reset the game board
-- [ ] Select DNA's and drag them to the corresponding pair
+- [ ] Drag DNA's and strands and match strands to the corresponding DNA
 - [ ] Click hint button that will pop up as a modal
-- [ ] See the timer and their scores according to the duration of their game
+- [ ] See the timer and their scores according to the duration of their game (Bonus)

 In addition, this project will include: